How Deep Do Tomato Roots Grow

 Read more

-You can also water your tomatoes thoroughly but infrequently to promote healthy root systems.
-Ensure the water reaches at least 6 to 8 inches deep.
-Water in the early morning to reduce evaporation and allow the plants to absorb moisture throughout the day.
+You also need to ensure the water reaches at least 6 to 8 inches deep and water in the early morning to reduce evaporation.

 Read more